 How long is the course?

-The Theoretical Course is 5 days which can be done online or during one of the scheduled course dates in a lecture room environment.
+The Theoretical Course is 5 days which is offered online once a month as per our course schedule.
 Thereafter examinations need to be completed which is dependent on the student’s own schedule and dedication.
 The practical part of the course is another 10 days, but this is scheduled according to the student’s own time and preference.

 What is the SACAA?